majsdev/learn-aws/aws.md

   Group of IAM users that share permissions (admin, dev, auditors)

 #### IAM Roles
-  Associate permissions to a role and then assign this to users or groups or AWS resources. e.g.
+  Associate permissions to a role and then assign the role to users or groups or AWS resources.
+An IAM role an have multiple policies.

-  Can have multiple policies

   Q: Why have roles when you can attach (inline) policies to users and groups?